Wizzerinus/advent-of-code-2025/README.md

 - Day 8: Go
 - Day 9: Haskell
 - Day 10: C++
-- Day 11: Typescript
+- Day 11: Rust
-- Day 12: Rust
+- Day 12: Free space!

+_Note: originally Typescript was on this list, but I decided it was too similar to Javascript for such small tasks and replaced it with a free space instead._

 ## Others